yiminghu-SYSU/TQ_Astro_Workshop/README.md

 # TianQin astronomy workshop

 ![Poster](Agenda/poster.jpg)
+The official website page in TianQin center is [here](https://tianqin.sysu.edu.cn/event/480), however, this github page contains more useful materials.

 ## Background:
 This site is aim to host necessary information for the TianQin astronomy workshop for 22nd-25th August, 2022.